-At June 30, 2013, the Company had capitalized patent and trademark costs, net of accumulated amortization, totaling \$505,006.
-The patents which have been granted are being amortized over a period of 20 years.
-Patents which are pending or are being developed are not amortized until a patent has been issued.
-We evaluate the recoverability of intangibles and review the amortization period on a continual basis utilizing the guidance of Accounting Standards Codification 350, Intangibles - Goodwill and Other (ASC 350).
-We test our patents and trademarks for impairment at least annually and whenever events or changes in circumstances indicated that the carrying value may not be recoverable.
+Amortization expense for the years ended June 30, 2014 and 2013 was \$49,315 and \$24,621 respectively.
+The Company evaluates the recoverability of intangibles and reviews the amortization period on a continual basis utilizing the guidance of Accounting Standards Codification ("ASC") 350, Intangibles - Goodwill and Other.
 We consider the following indicators, among others, when determining whether or not our patents are impaired:

-- any changes in the market relating to the patents that would decrease the life of the asset; - any adverse change in the extent or manner in which the patents are being used; - · any significant adverse change in legal factors relating to the use of the patents; - current period operating or cash flow loss combined with our history of operating or cash flow losses; - future cash flow values based on the expectation of commercialization through licensing; and - current expectations that, more likely than not, the patents will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.
+- · any changes in the market relating to the patents that would decrease the life of the asset; - · any adverse change in the extent or manner in which the patents are being used; - · any significant adverse change in legal factors relating to the use of the patents; - · current period operating or cash flow loss combined with our history of operating or cash flow losses; - · future cash flow values based on the expectation of commercialization through licensing; and - · current expectations that, more likely than not, the patents will be sold or otherwise disposed of significantly before the end of its previously estimated useful life.